 Garmin Vivofit Jr. 2

 Arguably the premier fitness tracker for kids, the second generation Vivofit Jr. 2 is adding help from Disney in order to make counting steps and hitting goals more fun.
-Garmin has since added Disney Princess and Spider-Man options for its kid-friendly wearable.
+Garmin is also keeping things fresh, adding Disney Princess and Spider-Man options for its kid-friendly wearable.

-How does it do that?
+But how does it make hitting fitness goals fun?
 Well, when kids hit their goal of 60 minutes of daily activity, they advance in a larger game they're taking part in, which varies depending on which Disney IP you go with.

 Parents can also log into the app to keep track of each kid's steps, sleep and activity level.
 If you want to set reminders for chores, the bands will ring and vibrate and remind the kid what they need to do (for example, a paper and pen signifies homework time).
 Completing these tasks can earn virtual coins, which can then be redeemed with the adults for agreed-upon rewards.

 There are two sizes to choose from here, a stretchy band intended for children aged four to seven, and an adjustable, buckled equivalent intended for six-year-olds and above.
-You can choose from three designs, based off Disney, Star Wars and Marvel characters, each coming in two variations.
+You can choose from five designs, based off Disney, Star Wars and Marvel characters, each coming in two variations.

 You also don't need to worry about charging every night, either, with the replaceable battery lasting up to a year, according to Garmin.

 While Fitbit does now have a dedicated fitness tracker for kids in the shape of the Ace, kids can also get in on the ground floor with the Zip.